A young woman gives feedback to another

 Dry January: alcohol-free into the new year

-Many people want to give up alcohol in January and join the "Dry January" movement.
-Are you too?
-We'll show you which strategies you can use to achieve your resolution in January and beyond.
+At the beginning of the new year, many people resolve to give up alcohol and join the "Dry January" movement.
+Are you one of them?
+We'll show you strategies you can use to successfully stick to your resolution in January and beyond.

 "I won't drink from tomorrow!"